-Located on either side of the fuel tank, below the seat are the pump-control linkages.
+The pump-control linkages are located on either side of the fuel tank, below the seat.
 Rotating the pump linkage with a wrench (1/2 inch) allows fine tuning adjustments so that the machine does not move in neutral.
 Any adjustments should be made for neutral positioning only.

-Engine must be running and drive wheels must be turning so motion control adjustment can be performed.
+The engine must be running and the drive wheels must be turning, so the motion-control adjustment can be performed.
 Contact with moving parts or hot surfaces may cause personal injury.

-Keep fingers, hands, and clothing clear of rotating components and hot surfaces.
+Keep your fingers, hands, and clothing clear of rotating components and hot surfaces.

-- Prior to starting the engine, push the deck-lift pedal, and remove the height-of-cut pin. - 2.
-Lower deck to the ground. - 3.
-Raise the rear of machine up and support it with jack stands (or equivalent support).

-Note: Raise the machine just high enough to allow the drive wheels to turn freely.

-Remove the electrical connection from the seat safety switch, located under the bottom cushion of the seat.
+- Prior to starting the engine, push the deck-lift pedal, remove the height-of-cut pin, and lower the deck to the ground. - Raise the rear of machine and support it with jack stands (or equivalent support) just high enough to allow the drive wheels to turn freely. - Remove the electrical connection from the seat safety switch, located under the bottom cushion of the seat.